UNESCO criticised for Equatorial Guinea-sponsored prize

 Obiang's government says the prize is intended to contribute to efforts in scientific research targeting diseases like AIDS, tuberculosis and malaria.
 Rights groups said the prize was designed to improve the family's standing on the global stage.

-William Bourdin, lawyer for Transparency International, said the prize may have been financed with public money.
+William Bourdon, lawyer for Transparency International, said the prize may have been financed with public money.

 "We have elements that we have handed over to the Paris prosecutor and which make it extremely likely that this prize has once again been financed with public money," he told a news conference in Paris.

-Note: (This story is corrected in the 9th paragraph to fix spelling of lawyer's family name.)